Now offering COVID-19 Testing and Vaccinations at Colton location.

 Different studies have reported that the symptoms of PTSD in children exhibit some differences as compared to adults.
 However, symptoms of PTSD in children require avoidance as well as re-experiencing the symptoms just like the adults.

 Children of different ages respond differently to this disorder.
 Some school-going children do not experience sleep problems.
 Moreover, there are also reduced chances of flashbacks of the traumatic events.
-However, some symptoms only appear in them, not in adults which include omen formation as well as the time skew.
+However, some symptoms only appear in them, not in adults which include omen formation as well as time skew.

 Both are common conditions that occur in school-going children.
 Time skew is the condition in which children recall memories in a very different manner.
 During recalling they are unable to correctly sequence the trauma-related events.
 Likewise, omen formation is a common belief that mostly occurs in the brain of children.
 They think that traumatic situations involve some warning signs.
 With the effective recognition of warning signs, they can prevent future traumatic situations.